 Whenever we have to deal with a variety of people, to make a success of these relationships, it’s best to try and understand each individual in their unique way.

-While that’s certainly a skill that you as a personal trainer needs to learn, it’s true of life in general, right?
+While that’s certainly a skill that you need to learn as a personal trainer, it’s true of life in general, right?

 And for a personal trainer, having a meaningful relationship with a client means that motivating them becomes a little easier.